juliettemaes/REMC-HP/README.md

 ## Running the repo

-First to run the REMC Search you have to run the main.py file found in the src folder.
+To run the REMC Search on your sequence, run the main.py file found in the src folder.
-That file takes two arguments, optimal_energy and hpsequence OR aasequence.
+This script takes two arguments, optimal_energy and hpsequence OR aasequence.

 Here is an example of a command line to run the project: